-Inspired to showcase some of SAP Leonardo’s unique functionality, SAP teamed up with the Denver based SAP consulting company, NIMBL, to create custom applications that track athletic performance and give real time analytics on speed, endurance, accuracy, and physical potential.
+Inspired to showcase some of SAP Leonardo’s unique functionality, SAP teamed up with NIMBL to create custom applications that track athletic performance and give real time analytics and display physical potential.
 Thus, the SAP Leonardo Basketball Event and NIMBL Bball Skills challenges were born.
 View the highlight video from SAP Leonardo Basketball Event below:

-I had the chance to sit down with Principal Solution Engineer for SAP Digital Enterprise Platform Group, Dirk Pluschke, and NIMBL Chief Technical Officer, Michael Pytel to discuss their process in creating this one of kind event for the largest SAP conference of the year.
+I had the chance to sit down with Principal Solution Engineer for SAP Digital Enterprise Platform Group, Dirk Pluschke, and NIMBL Chief Technical Officer, Michael Pytel to discuss their process in creating this one of kind event.
+Below is that interview.

 How did this idea/initiative come about?